4 Key Stages of Your HMDA Data's Yearly Lifecycle

 Last year was the first year for many institutions to collect that extended HMDA Plus data, which surfaced some real challenges.
 If you're one of those institutions, your process this year may be slightly different to account for required policy and process changes.

 At the same time, you will be reviewing the prior years' data for errors to prepare it for submission, sometimes called HMDA transmittal, in March.
-We'll talk more about HMDA data submission in the next session, but getting that data ready for the March 1 deadline is no easy feat.
-Many, if not most, larger institutions will review that data and prepare it for submission on a quarterly basis to make it more manageable.
+Getting that data ready for the March 1 deadline is no easy feat.
+Many, if not most, larger institutions will review that data and prepare it for submission on an ongoing quarterly basis to make it more manageable.
 Whatever your process, the start of the year can be a stressful time.

-During this time, we see that lending compliance professionals are juggling a lot; often, new responsibilities and strategies, enhanced risk management, coordinating training, preparing for the year ahead, and on top of all of that, HMDA data collection and preparation.
+During this time, lending compliance professionals are juggling a lot; often, new responsibilities and strategies, enhanced risk management, coordinating training, preparing for the year ahead, and on top of all of that, HMDA data collection and preparation.
 Prepare accordingly, and don't be afraid to ask for help if you need it.
-Know that TRUPOINT is here to help as much as we can.

 Stage 2: HMDA Data Submission